Updated: November 17, 2021

 • Fleas: Often living off of animals, fleas may jump to a human host if given the chance.
 They will target the lower extremities, such as the legs, ankles, or feet.
 Flea bites look like red-colored dots, and typically appear in clusters.

-• Gnats: Gnats are most more often seen in the early morning and evenings.
+• Gnats: Gnats are much more often seen in the early morning and evenings.
 They can number in the thousands in any given colony (large swarms are known as “clouds”).
 Fortunately, gnats don’t live very long and they’re only common in the late spring or early summer.

 • Pill Bugs: If you live somewhere with a lot of dead wood or leaves, then you might encounter pill bugs at some point.
 They eat decomposed plant matter, but in agricultural areas, pill bugs can target crops.